This job is sometimes referred to by alternative titles

 - undergo their own therapy and/or supervise colleagues.

 - human behaviour and thought patterns

-- social and cultural issues that may affect their clients
+- social and cultural issues affecting their clients, families and communities

-- theories and research related to their specialised field of psychology
+- theories and research in their specialised field of psychology

-- relevant legal codes, court procedures and professional ethical codes.
+- relevant laws, court procedures and professional ethics.

-- usually work regular business hours, but those in private practice may have to work evenings and weekends, depending on client availability and deadlines
+- usually work regular business hours, but may have to work evenings and weekends

-- work in locations such as offices, hospitals and health care services, universities, prisons, residential services, and community organisations
+- work in a range of places, including offices, hospitals and health care services, schools and universities, prisons, residential and community organisations, and homes

 - may work in emotionally draining and stressful circumstances

-- may travel locally or nationally to visit clients, and attend workshops and conferences.
+- may travel locally to visit clients, or nationally to attend workshops or conferences.

 What's the job really like?

 Psychologist and Behaviour Analyst

 What attracted you to the job of psychologist and behaviour analyst?

 "I enjoyed working with people and I saw behaviour analysis as an effective way of making a difference in the lives of people who have difficulty with regular learning, or complex problem behaviours.